 Australia has evolved over the years and now is a major consumer market that most companies consider a starting point for the attractive APAC region.
 Australia has ties to Asia through agreements such as the China-Australian Free Trade Agreement, but is also highly in tune with American culture and brands.
 With multiple influences, government incentives and a youthful population, Australia makes an attractive ecommerce and fulfilment market.

 3 Quick facts

-Highly diverse population with migration accounting for 60% of the population.
+Highly diverse population with immigration accounting for 60% of the population increase.
 This leads to a country that is highly receptive to new products and new companies1

 90% of the population lives in a city (Sydney and Melbourne are primary urban areas)2